-(b) Stock Options based on market conditions
+(b) Incentive shares based on market conditions

-(i) During the year ended March 31, 2020 and March 31, 2021, the Holding company granted Incentive shares under the Series C2 CCPS and Series D1 CCPS Shareholders agreements respectively.
+(i) During the year ended March 31, 2020 and March 31, 2021, the Company granted Incentive shares under the Series C2 CCPS and Series D1 CCPS Shareholders agreements respectively.
 Such options are milestone based and vesting of such options is dependent upon achievement of milestones, subject to a maximum period of four years from the date of grant.